Last updated for the 2020-2021 Academic Year

 - Titles of seminar papers placed in permanent file.
 (Three graded department seminar papers must be on file by the time the final exams are taken).

 The more complete and easy to read this report is, the better the student can present his/her current status.
-Please submit one copy of your report to the Administrator and one copy to your Committee Chair by Thursday, January 15, 2018.
+Please submit one copy of your report to the Administrator and one copy to your Committee Chair by January 5.
 If you need assistance with this task, please see your Committee Chair.
-If you wish to be considered for a TA/RAship for the 2018-19 academic year, please attach a letter requesting the TA/RAship to your annual report.
+If you wish to be considered for a TA/RAship for the upcoming academic year, please attach a separate letter requesting the TA/RAship to your annual report.